-The shares represented by each valid proxy received in time will be voted at the Annual Meeting and, if a choice is specified in the proxy, it will be voted in accordance with that specification.
+The shares represented by each valid proxy received in time will be voted at the Annual Meeting and, if a choice is specified in the form of proxy, it will be voted in accordance with that specification.
 If you submit a proxy without providing voting instructions, the shares represented by that proxy will be voted "For":

-- · election to the Board of Directors of the two nominees named on the accompanying proxy; - · approval of a non-binding advisory proposal on executive compensation; and - approval of every one year for the non-binding advisory vote on the frequency of future advisory votes on executive compensation.
+- election to the Board of Directors of the two nominees named on the accompanying proxy; and - · approval of the non-binding advisory proposal on executive compensation.

 If any other matters are properly presented at the Annual Meeting, including, among other things, consideration of a motion to adjourn the meeting to another time or place, the individuals named as proxies and acting thereunder will have the authority to vote on those matters according to their best judgment to the same extent as the person delivering the proxy would be entitled to vote.
 If the Annual Meeting is adjourned or postponed, a proxy will remain valid and may be voted at the adjourned or postponed meeting.
-As of the date of printing of this Proxy Statement, we do not know of any other matters that are to be presented at the Annual Meeting other than (1) the election of the nominee directors, (2) the non-binding advisory proposal on executive compensation and (3) the non-binding advisory proposal on the frequency of future advisory votes on executive compensation.
+As of the date of printing of this Proxy Statement, we do not know of any other matters that are to be presented at the Annual Meeting other than (1) the election of the nominee directors and (2) the non-binding advisory proposal on executive compensation.